KingPhuripol/EvaBlood/README.md

-# 🧪 SmartLab Data Analysis
+# 🧪 SmartLab Blood Test Data Analysis

 ## Overview
 SmartLab Data Analysis is a powerful tool designed to analyze laboratory test results.
 It processes CSV files, calculates Z-scores, assigns grades, and provides visual insights into the data.